reactive/data-client/docs/api/RequestShape.md

 `RequestShape` is the most basic interface sent to hooks telling rest-hooks how to handle the request.
 Several methods of `Resource` return `RequestShapes`, which offers a bridge between both APIs.
-In fact, using `Resource` is not even needed to work with `RestProvider` and simply operates as a convenience to organize schemas.
+In fact, using `Resource` is not even needed to work with `CacheProvider` and simply operates as a convenience to organize schemas.

 Because of the different capabilities of each shape, some shapes won't be usable with